finbourne/lusid-sdk-csharp/sdk/docs/FundsApi.md

             // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<FundsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<FundsApi>();
-            var scope = "scope_example";  // string | The scope of the Fund to update or insert the properties onto. var code = "code_example";  // string | The code of the Fund to update or insert the properties onto.
+            var scope = "scope_example";  // string | The scope of the Fund.
+            var code = "code_example";  // string | The code of the Fund.
 Together with the scope this uniquely identifies the Fund. var requestBody = new Dictionary<string, Property>?(); // Dictionary<string, Property>? | The properties to be updated or inserted onto the Fund.
 Each property in               the request must be keyed by its unique property key.
 This has the format {domain}/{scope}/{code} e.g. \"Fund/Manager/Id\". (optional)

             try